top of page

 If every fix creates another compromise, that is often a rebuild conversation.

 In those situations, continuing to patch things up can become false economy.
-You end up spending time and money improving a setup that is still going to hold you back.
+You end up spending time and money improving a setup that's still going to hold you back.

 Design problems and structural problems are not always the same thing